aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-xamlflow/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform PDF to XAMLFLOW via Java" h2="On Premise Java API to Render PDF to XAMLFLOW without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert PDF to XAMLFLOW by using two simple steps.
-First you need to render PDF file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to XAMLFLOW.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting PDF to XAMLFLOW is a simple two-step process that can be done using Aspose.Total for Java.
+Aspose.Total for Java is a powerful document processing API that provides a comprehensive suite of APIs for working with documents.

+The first step is to render the PDF file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that enables developers to create, edit, convert, and manipulate PDF documents.
+It provides a wide range of features for working with PDF files, including the ability to render PDF files to DOC.

+The second step is to convert the DOC file to XAMLFLOW using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, edit, convert, and manipulate documents.
+It provides a wide range of features for working with documents, including the ability to convert DOC files to XAMLFLOW.

+By using Aspose.Total for Java, you can easily convert PDF to XAMLFLOW in just two simple steps.
+Aspose.Total for Java provides a comprehensive suite of APIs for working with documents, making it the perfect choice for developers who need to convert PDF to XAMLFLOW.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}